AvnishRana25/CPP_Tests/README.md

 Each code file is a complete program.
 Save the file with a .cpp extension (e.g., hello_world.cpp).
 Use your compiler to compile and run the program (refer to your compiler's documentation for specific commands).

+What it covers is the following:

+Loops
+Patterns
+Functions
+Recursion
+Pointers
+Arrays
+2D Arrays